-- 1) business continuity events; - 2) Vecima's reliance on third-party suppliers and contract manufacturers reduces our control over our performance; - 3) changes in general economic conditions and specific market conditions in the communications and Internet industries, including fluctuations in demand for existing products, the rate of development of new products and the degree of market acceptance of new products; - 4) the timing, size, and contractual terms of significant orders for product or entering new major contracts, and the lack of certainty that existing customer contracts shall be renewed upon expiry; - 5) if competition intensifies, we may be required to reduce our prices and gross margins to remain competitive; - 6) Vecima's ability to maintain existing strategic relationships and to create new ones; and - 7) the timing and magnitude of operating expenses, capital expenditures and expenses relating to the expansion of sales, marketing, operations, and acquisitions, if any, of related or complementary businesses and assets.
+- 1) business continuity events; - 2) Vecima's reliance on third-party suppliers and contract manufacturers reduces our control over our performance.
+This includes reliance on suppliers that may require the ability, in their sole discretion, to designate certain supplies as non-returnable and non-cancellable from time to time.
+Designation of supplies as non-returnable and non-cancellable subjects to Vecima to additional risk if Vecima is required to purchase such supplies in advance of confirmed customer orders or for customer orders that remain subject to cancellation rights; - 3) changes in general economic conditions and specific market conditions in the communications and Internet industries, including fluctuations in demand for existing products, the rate of development of new products and the degree of market acceptance of new products; - 4) the timing, size, and contractual terms of significant orders for product or entering new major contracts, and the lack of certainty that existing customer contracts shall be renewed upon expiry; - 5) the timing of when customers are permitted to cancel orders from Vecima relative to when Vecima is permitted to cancel orders from product suppliers; - 6) fluctuations in the rate of customer orders or customer cancellations due to customer or other third party challenges in managing infrastructure projects or accumulation of excess inventory due to changes in their customers' demands; - 7) the lack of control over the end customer installation rates; - 8) if competition intensifies, we may be required to reduce our prices and gross margins to remain competitive; - 9) Vecima's ability to maintain existing strategic relationships and to create new ones; and - 10) the timing and magnitude of operating expenses, capital expenditures and expenses relating to the expansion of sales, marketing, operations, and acquisitions, if any, of related or complementary businesses and assets.

-Any of the foregoing factors, or other factors discussed elsewhere in this Annual Information Form, could have a material adverse effect on Vecima's business, results of operations and financial condition.
+Any of the foregoing factors, or other factors discussed elsewhere in this Annual Information Form, could have a material adverse effect on Vecima's business, results of operations, and financial condition.